Jamie Kennedy: Career

 When Kennedy first arrived in Los Angeles, he became a professional Hollywood extra.

 After a few years of struggling, Kennedy was unable to find an agent and worked as a host at Red Lobster.
 He auditioned for over 80 commercials and could not book one.
 He then took a job as a telemarketer and learned that he had a talent for selling things.
 Kennedy then thought that if he could sell anything, "why not sell myself?", becoming his own agent.

 Kennedy created a false persona, screen agent "Marty Power", to attract the attention of real agents and managers over the phone, who would later book his performances.
 He came to prominence in the late 1990s for playing Randy Meeks in the Scream film series.
 His lead role as Tim Avery in Son of the Mask earned him a Golden Raspberry Award nomination for Worst Actor.
 He would later voice his experiences with the film on his YouTube channel years after the film's release.
 The film would also go on to inspire Kennedy to host the 2007 documentary Heckler after feeling hurt by the film's poor reception in which some reviewers attacked him personally.

-Kennedy formed a production company called Wannabe Producers, alongside Josh through which he has produced the shows The Jamie Kennedy Experiment, Blowin' Up, The Starlet, and Living with Fran created by David Garrett.
+Kennedy formed a production company called Wannabe Producers, alongside Josh Etting, through which he has produced the shows The Jamie Kennedy Experiment, Blowin' Up, The Starlet, and Living with Fran created by David Garrett.
 Following Malibu's Most Wanted, in which he both wrote and starred, Kennedy co-wrote the MTV show Blowin' Up (2006) featuring his friend, Stu Stone.

 Kennedy lent his voice to the videogame ESPN NFL 2K5 as a celebrity adversary with his own football team, the Upper Darby Cheesesteaks.
 He is also unlockable as a free agent tight end in season mode.
 His stint as Activision's emcee at Electronic Entertainment Expo 2007, however, drew much criticism not only for his ignorance of the industry, but also for appearing to perform drunk as he insulted the audience.
 In a video uploaded to YouTube on June 14, 2021, Kennedy claimed that Activision had scrapped his script at the last minute and he was ad-libbing his jokes while suffering from burnout.